-Visitation will be Monday from 5:00 7:00 p.m. at the church.
+Visitation will be one hour prior to services at the church.

 Brockhaus Funeral Home in Bloomfield is in charge of arrangements.